yazaroual/GildedRose-Refactoring-Kata/README.md

 2. Read the code and add TODOs for the pain points in the GildedRose class :
     a.
 Too many if/else statements, how to improve readability?
     b.
 Every check is based on the item name.
 Maybe we can introduce item types/categories ?
+3. Fix existing unit tests.
+We should test the items from the instance.
+Also rename it using the following convention :
+    * The name of the method being tested.
+    * The scenario under which it's being tested.
+    * The expected behavior when the scenario is invoked.